Epic Cycle: Evidence

 Most knowledge of the Cyclic epics comes from a broken summary of them which serves as part of the preface to the famous 10th century Iliad manuscript known as Venetus A. This preface is damaged, missing the Cypria, and has to be supplemented by other sources (the Cypria summary is preserved in several other manuscripts, each containing only the Cypria and none of the other epics).
 The summary is, in turn, an excerpt from a longer work, Chrestomathy, written by a "Proclus."
 This is known from evidence provided by the later scholar Photius, mentioned above.
 Photius provides sufficient information about Proclus' Chrestomathy to demonstrate that the Venetus A excerpt is derived from the same work.
 Little is known about Proclus.
 He is certainly not the philosopher Proclus Diadochus.
 Some have thought that it might be the same person as the lesser-known grammarian Eutychius Proclus, who lived in the 2nd century CE, but it is quite possible that he is simply an otherwise unknown figure.

 In antiquity, the two Homeric epics were considered the greatest works in the Cycle.
-For Hellenistic scholars, the Cyclic poets, the authors to whom the other poems were commonly ascribed, were νεώτεροι (neōteroi "later poets") and κυκλικός (kyklikos "cyclic") was synonymous with "formulaic."
-Then, and in much modern scholarship, there has been an equation between poetry that is later and poetry that is inferior.
+For Hellenistic scholars, the Cyclic Poets, the authors to whom the other poems were commonly ascribed, were νεώτεροι (neōteroi "later poets") and κυκλικός (kyklikos "cyclic") was synonymous with "formulaic."